 Since many power sources are still coming from sustainable sources, you’re contributing to greenhouse gas emissions as you use more energy at home.
 Consider curbing your electricity or gas usage by using these methods.

 - Turn down your heating and cooling.
-According to energy.gov, temperature control contributes to almost half (48%)of the typical utility bill.
+According to energy.gov, temperature control contributes to almost half (48%)of the average utility bill.
 This means that the more you spend, the more energy is used to keep your home comfortable.

 - Install thermal curtains to keep your home insulated against extreme temperatures.

 - Use a programmable thermostat to keep your apartment at 78 degrees in the summer or at 72 in the winter.
-Programming temperatures to be higher in the summer and lower in the winter when you’re not home will also lower your energy usage.
+Programming temperatures to be higher in the summer and lower in the winter when you’re not home will also reduce your energy usage.

 - Change your incandescent light bulbs to LED or CFL lights to cut down on energy waste.